What You Are Building

 Register and definiteness as a governance input, not a post-filter.
 The filing discloses an output register field: a structured state governing formality, vocabulary, and precision.
 It is explicitly not a post-processing filter.
 A candidate transition whose stylistic characteristics are inconsistent with the current register (for example, highly technical vocabulary when the register indicates informal communication) receives a reduced admissibility score and participates in the gate's evaluation of that candidate.
 So linguistic and register constraints are enforced at the same point, and by the same mechanism, as policy constraints.

 Confidence gating and structural non-emission.
 The substrate tracks a rolling admission rate over a window.
 When too many proposed transitions are being rejected, the process transitions from executing mode into a non-executing inquiry mode: instead of forcing output, it returns structured queries naming the information deficiencies, policy ambiguities, or contextual gaps that would need to be resolved before admissible inference can resume.
 The filing frames this as a first-class constructive result, not an error.
-This is where "deterministic non-emission" is realized: when nothing admissible can be committed, the system withholds output by design rather than emitting a low-confidence answer and hoping a downstream filter catches it.
+This is where "deterministic non-emission" is realized: where the admission rate falls below the configured threshold, the described system withholds output by design rather than emitting a low-confidence answer for downstream review.
 As the disclosure puts it, no output survives admissibility evaluation unless it is compatible with the governing state.

 How to Approach the Build